-The Fund promoted environmental and social characteristics by investing in issuers that:
+The Fund promoted environmental and social characteristics by aiming to invest in issuers that:

-- Avoided severe, lasting, or irremediable harm; and - Appropriately addressed adverse impacts on the environment and society; and - Supported a decent standard of living for their stakeholders.
+- · Avoided severe, lasting or irremediable harm; and - · Appropriately addressed adverse impacts on the environment and society; and - Supported a decent standard of living for their stakeholders

-The Fund promoted environmental and social characteristics holistically.
-In doing so, the Investment Manager did not consider all characteristics for all investments, but rather focused on the most relevant characteristics for each investment based on the nature of its activities, areas of operation, and products and services.
-However, using the Investment Manager's proprietary research framework, the Investment
+The Fund aimed to promote environmental and social characteristics holistically.
+In doing so, we did not consider all characteristics for all investments, but rather focused on the most relevant characteristics for each investment based on the nature of its activities, areas of operation, and products and services.
+However, using our proprietary research framework we aimed to promote the below characteristics within this fund; however a broader suite of characteristics might also have been promoted on an investmentby-investment basis: